Antarctic Classroom

 • Exclusions onboard St Helena

-Personal Expenses: Includes bar charges and Boutique Charges.
+Personal Expenses: Includes Bar Charges and Boutique Charges.

 Additional Excursions: Any excursions or activities not listed in the itinerary.